DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 ## Getting started

-This package provides templates implementing Bootstrap 3 rendering for the React Grid UI plugins with and without injected templates.
-You can use these templates instead of the original React Grid repository ones.
+This package provides components and plugins implementing Bootstrap 3 rendering for the React Grid, which you can use instead of the ones provided by the original React Grid package.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.